bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 the type family `T`.
 Most notable this also results in a value of type `T` without having to specify any particular type or requiring value _factories_.

-When used the type variable is conceptually substituted with the actual type that satisfies the constraints of the family.
+When used a type variable is conceptually substituted with the actual type that satisfies the constraints of the family.

-		data Mass :: Int{0..} : (Mass 'kg')
+		data Mass :: Int{0..} : (~ 'kg')
 		Mass m = 1kg + 2kg

 As `Mass` is a specialisation of `Int` -- its values can be added using the `plus`